gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/profile-sync-daemon.md

 2. Reduced wear to physical drives
 3. Speed

-Since the profile(s), browser cache, etc. are relocated into [tmpfs](tmpfs "tmpfs"){.wikilink} (RAM disk), the corresponding I/O associated with using the browser is also redirected from the physical drive to RAM, thus reducing wear to the physical drive and also greatly improving browser speed and responsiveness.
+Since the profile(s), browser cache, etc. are relocated into [tmpfs](tmpfs "wikilink") (RAM disk), the corresponding I/O associated with using the browser is also redirected from the physical drive to RAM, thus reducing wear to the physical drive and also greatly improving browser speed and responsiveness.

 ```{=mediawiki}
 {{Note|